 By: Dr. Hanif Hassan Ali Al Qassim, Chairman of the Geneva Centre for Human Rights Advancement and Global Dialogue

-12 September 2017 – Thanks to globalization and trade liberalization of commodities, services and goods, global trade has reached an unprecedented level.
+12 September 2017, GENEVA – Thanks to globalization and trade liberalization of commodities, services and goods, global trade has reached an unprecedented level.
 According to the United Nations Conference on Trade and Development, world trade in goods was valued at approximately USD 16 trillion.
 North-North trade generates the highest trade volume standing at approximately USD 6 trillion; trade flows within and between countries of the Global South amounts to USD 4.6 trillion.
 Trade between the Global South and the Global North (between approximately USD 2.5 and USD 3 trillion) add up to less than the trade flows within the Earth’s two main poles.

 With a rapid population growth on the horizon, the potential to increase South-South trade and South-North trade is crucial to maintain economic growth and promote a sustainable and inclusive model of globalization.
 With more than 80% of the world population living in developing countries, South-South trade has the potential to rapidly increase in the years to come and to become a vector for economic growth and prosperity for a major world region whose potential has not been fully tapped during past decades.